PHIL 3380-050: Contemporary Continental Philosophy

-This summer marks the eleventh year of the Summer Institute in Continental Philosophy.
+This summer marks the twelfth year of the Summer Institute in Continental Philosophy.
 The Summer Institute is a unique initiative of the Department of Philosophy and Humanities, as it is both a course designed for undergraduate students interested in majoring in philosophy and a lecture series open to the public.

 Class